athoug/100-days-of-code/r1-log.md

 I'm also half way therough [the React Crash Course](https://www.youtube.com/watch?v=Ke90Tje7VS0&list=PLB0zrWaupfEBqnOZbzntBLJAfRV7vmpnx&index=15&t=0s) on youtybe.
 Hopfuly by tomorrow i'd have completed it!

 **_thoughts_** I again haven't done something for my 180-day project but I plan on logging 3 projects tomorrow to make up for it.
 Time has been an issue with my schedule latley :(

+### R1D75: November 9 2018
+Finaly completed [the React Crash Course](https://www.youtube.com/watch?v=Ke90Tje7VS0) on youtybe.
+It took so long especially me taking notes after each section and working my way through the porject and experamenting. bUt it was worth it because I gained a better understanding of React, I'm still in the begining stages but better than what I used to be.

+**_thoughts_** I hoped to do more today but... life wasn't cooperating. too much tasks and deadlines i had to meet.
+But I will get better with time.
+Besides teh react course took more than 4 hours...